Akbar: Rajputana

-Annexation of Western and Eastern India
+Western and Eastern India

-Akbar's next military objectives were the conquest of Gujarat and Bengal, which connected India with the trading centres of Asia, Africa, and Europe through the Arabian Sea and the Bay of Bengal respectively.
-Furthermore, Gujarat had been a haven for rebellious Mughal nobles, while in Bengal, the Afghans still held considerable influence under their ruler, Sulaiman Khan Karrani.
+Akbar's next military objectives were the conquest of Gujarat and Bengal, which connected India with the trading centres of Asia, Africa, and Europe through the Arabian Sea and the Bay of Bengal.
+Gujarat had also been a haven for rebellious Mughal nobles.
+In Bengal, the Afghans still held considerable influence under their ruler, Sulaiman Khan Karrani.
 Akbar first moved against Gujarat, which lay in the crook of the Mughal provinces of Rajputana and Malwa.
-Gujarat, with its coastal regions, possessed areas of rich agricultural production in its central plain, an impressive output of textiles and other industrial goods, and the busiest seaports of India.
+Gujarat possessed areas of rich agricultural production in its central plain, an impressive output of textiles and other industrial goods, and the busiest seaports of India.
 Akbar intended to link the maritime state with the massive resources of the Indo-Gangetic plains.

-However, the ostensible casus belli was that the rebel Mirzas, who had previously been driven out of India, were now operating out of a base in southern Gujarat.
-Moreover, Akbar had received invitations from cliques in Gujarat to oust the reigning king, which served as justification for his military expedition.
-In 1572, he moved to occupy Ahmedabad, the capital, and other northern cities, and was proclaimed the lawful sovereign of Gujarat.
+Akbar's ostensible casus belli for warring with Gujarat was that the rebel Mirzas, who had previously been driven out of India, were now operating out of a base in southern Gujarat.
+Moreover, Akbar had received invitations from cliques in Gujarat to oust the reigning king, which further served as justification for his military expedition.
+In 1572, Akbar moved to occupy Ahmedabad, the capital, and other northern cities, and was proclaimed the lawful sovereign of Gujarat.
 By 1573, he had driven out the Mirzas who, after offering token resistance, fled for refuge in the Deccan.
 Surat, the commercial capital of the region, and other coastal cities soon capitulated to the Mughals.
 The king, Muzaffar Shah III, was caught hiding in a corn field; he was pensioned off by Akbar with a small allowance.

-Having established his authority over Gujarat, Akbar returned to Fatehpur Sikiri, where he built the Buland Darwaza to commemorate his victories, but a rebellion by Afghan nobles supported by the Rajput ruler of Idar, and the renewed intrigues of the Mirzas forced his return to Gujarat.
-Akbar crossed the Rajputana and reached Ahmedabad in eleven days – a journey that normally took six weeks.
-The outnumbered Mughal army then won a decisive victory on September 2, 1573.
+Akbar then returned to Fatehpur Sikiri, where he built the Buland Darwaza to commemorate his victories.
+But, a rebellion by Afghan nobles supported by the Rajput ruler of Idar, as well a resurgence of the Mirzas (who retook Cambay, Broach, and Surat), forced his return to Gujarat.
+Akbar crossed Rajputana and reached Ahmedabad in 11 days—a journey that normally took six weeks.
+The outnumbered Mughal army won a decisive victory on 2 September 1573.
 Akbar slew the rebel leaders and erected a tower out of their severed heads.
-The conquest and subjugation of Gujarat proved highly profitable for the Mughals; the territory yielded a revenue of more than five million rupees annually to Akbar's treasury, after expenses.
+The conquest and subjugation of Gujarat proved highly profitable for the Mughals; after expenses, the territory yielded a revenue of more than five million rupees annually to Akbar's treasury.